griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

+### Nov 15, 2024
+* Upgrade to Griptape Framework v0.34.3
+* New node: `Griptape Run: Text Extraction`
+* Fixed ExtractionTool to use a default of `gpt-4o-mini`
+* Added some text examples

 ### Nov 9, 2024
 * Upgrade to Griptape Framework v0.34.2
 * Fixed combine nodes breaking when re-connecting output